jbolt256/jasl/readme.md

 # The JASL Project

 **JASL** is a project that seeks to emulate the behavior of a theoretical 20-bit computer.
 This project consists of a compiler and emulator.
 The compiler turns human-readable code to machine-readable code, which is in turn read by the emulator.
-The emulator is designed to act as close to the 20-bit computer as reasonably possible.
+The emulator is designed to act as close to the 20-bit computer as reasonably possible, executing the instructions on a virtual machine.
+This theoretical 20-bit computer could be physically constructed.

 ## Instructions

 ### Requirements

+In order to build this program, you will need:
-- D language compiler (preferably DMD, must have support for D2)
+- A D2 language compiler (preferably DMD: https://dlang.org/download.html#dmd)
 - ~8 MB disk space & ~16MB RAM

+If you are using dub with this project, you will also need:
 - dxml package (available on dub: https://code.dlang.org/packages/dxml)

 This project has only been tested on Windows 10.
-I cannot ensure it will run on any *nix systems or a Mac.
+I cannot ensure it will run on any other systems.

 ### Building
 This project is written in the D language.
-You can build this project using the dub package manager or any dlang compiler.
-The easiest way is to download the dmd compiler from the Digital Mars website and then run the following command:
+You can build this project using the dub package manager or any D2 language compiler.
+The easiest way is to download the dmd compiler from the Digital Mars website (linked above) and then run the following command

 `$ ./dmd.exe ./app.d`

-which will compile the program to app.exe, which can then be run using the instructions listed below.
+which will compile the program to app.exe.
+Rename that file to 'jasl.exe'.

-Once that has been done, you should see a compiled program called 'app.exe'.
-Rename that to 'jasl.exe'.
 Then build the config by running

 `$ ./jasl.exe -buildconfig`

 Which should place a file called "config.xml" into your current working directory.
+If this fails, you may need to manually create a config.xml by copying meta/config.default.xml.

+#### Alternative Method

+Alternatively, released versions (marked by 0.x.x), will have compiled exe files available.
+Go to https://github.com/jbolt256/jasl/releases to see available releases.
+Released versions will always be built from the branch with that version number (i.e release 0.2.2 would be built from branch v0.2.2).

 ### Running
-Once compiled, JASL can be run as such:
+Once the config has been built, JASL can be run as such:

 `$ app.exe <[-c] [-r] [-cr] [-config] [-buildconfig]> <filename> <fileNameOut>`